usmaanalii/javascript/JavaScript30/analysis.md

 console.log('%c This is blue by using percent c', 'color: blue');
 ```

-You can use log warning, errors and information to the console much like regular text
+You can also, log warning, errors and information to the console much like you would with regular text.

 ``` javascript
 // warning!